University of Arizona Food Allergy Practices for Food Allergies & Celiac Disease

 Disability Resource Center

 All Resident Assistants are trained to call 911 whenever an individual is observed experiencing some form of medical distress.
-In addition, Residence Life staff works with roommates on roommate agreements to incorporate expectations around food allergens when one or both residents of a room have a food allergen issue.
+In addition, Residential Life staff works with roommates on roommate agreements to incorporate expectations around food allergens when one or both residents of a room have a food allergen issue.

 Emergency Response Plan